scramjetorg/transform-hub/README.md

 We provide support for contributions via test cases.
 If you expect a certain type of workflow to be officially supported, please specify and implement a test case in `Gherkin` format in [`bdd` directory](./bdd).

+---

-### Help wanted :handshake:
+# Help wanted 💁🏻💁‍♀️💁🏼‍♂️

 The project need's your help!
 There's lots of work to do and we have a lot of plans.
 If you want to help and be part of the Scramjet team, please reach out to us, [on slack](https://join.slack.com/t/scramjetframework/shared_invite/zt-bb16pluv-XlICrq5Khuhbq5beenP2Fg) or email us: [opensource@scramjet.org](opensource@scramjet.org).

+---
-### Donation :moeny_with_wings:
+# Donation 💸

 Do you like this project?
 It helped you to reduce time spent on delivering your solution?
-You are welcome to buy us a coffee ;)
+You are welcome to buy us a coffee :coffee:

 * [You can sponsor us on github](https://github.com/sponsors/scramjetorg) :github: